cpak00/medog/README.md

 # medog </br>
-Basic Code for Mechanic Dog Project
+Basic Code for Mechanical Dog Project

 ## How to use these code
 1.sudo apt-get install wiringPi</br>